ayedo/tcpkiller/README.md

-# PortManager
+# TCP-Killer

-A GUI application to kill an process bound to a port.
+A GUI application to kill an process bound to a tcp port.

 # Attribution